luigisbrotherimperial/395_machine_learning/assignment2_advanced/README.md

 * h5py
 * scikit-image

+### IMPORTANT
+Currently 'datasets' is a symbolic link to a shared copy of the data in vol/bitbucket/ in the lab.
+If any of the code which requires the data is run on a non-lab computer it will crash.
+To solve this, please delete the symbolic link and replace it with a a directory named 'datasets' containing the data as originally planned.

 ### Running test.py for question 5
 The function test_fer_model takes three parameters:
  * img_folder # where the test images are stored